apache/trafficserver/doc/admin-guide/monitoring/logging/log-formats.en.rst

 .. _stmsf:

 ``stmsf``
-    The time Traffic Server spends accessing the origin as a fractional number of seconds.
+    The time |TS| spends accessing the origin as a fractional number of seconds.
 That is, the time is formated as a floating-point number, instead of an integer as in ``stms``.